Second to none: fashion resalers bulk up to capitalize on booming sales - NewsBreak

 Rival ThredUp bought European thrift site Remix Global in July in a bid to expand beyond U.S. shores, an acquisition it said would "springboard" further expansion in Europe.
 It declined to comment on prospects for further deals.

-Etsy Inc has also bought British secondhand fashion app Depop for $1.6 billion.
-More consolidation, Julie Wainwright, CEO of luxury reseller The RealReal Inc, said earlier this year, “is going to happen”.
+Etsy Inc (ETSY.O) has also bought British secondhand fashion app Depop for $1.6 billion.
+More consolidation, Julie Wainwright, CEO of luxury reseller The RealReal Inc (REAL.O), said earlier this year, "is going to happen".

 FRESH STYLES